suman-X/hello-world/README.md

 # hello-world
-This is my second git repository
+This is my second git repository.
+Author - Suman Tripathi